Attack on Enayetpur police station: Attack

 According to police sources, a group of unidentified individuals attacked Enayetpur police station in the afternoon.
 The assailants stormed the station, vandalized property, and set fire to parts of the building.
 Thirteen on-duty police officers were beaten to death.
 Eight of their bodies were stripped of clothes and piled on a heap near a mosque.
 Some were thrown into a pond, and one was strung from a tree.
 The identities of the attackers remain unknown.
-Protestors were seen coming from Khwaja Yunus Ali Medical College and included activists of Bangladesh Jamaat-e-Islami and Bangladesh Islami Chhatra Shibir.
-The attackers appeared to be under 22 and were not locals.
+Protestors were seen coming from Khwaja Yunus Ali Medical College.The attackers appeared to be under 22 and were not locals.

 In addition to the attack on Enayetpur Police Station, violent clashes in Sirajganj led to 27 deaths, including six people killed during an attack on an Awami League office in Raigonj Upazila.
 Further violence saw the homes of political figures targeted, with two bodies recovered after the residence of Sirajganj-2 MP Jannat Ara Henry was torched.

 The police headquarters confirmed that, in addition to the 13 officers killed at Enayetpur police station, more than 300 officers sustained injuries in the nationwide attacks.